-The Board is pleased to present the Annual Report and Financial Statements for the Pharmacy and Poisons Board for the year ended June 30, 2019.
-During the period under review, PPB registered significant growth in its operation with the expanded mandate.
-PPB established structures to deliver the mandates and am happy to note that we successfully conducted Pharmaceutical Technologist Examinations in the year 2018/2019.
+The Board is pleased to present the Annual Report and Financial Statements for the Pharmacy and Poisons Board for the year ended June 30, 2020.
+During the period under review, PPB registered significant growth in its operation with the expanded mandate despite the effects of Covid 19 pandemic whose effects was felt worldwide..